rajyraman/Levelup-for-Dynamics-CRM/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Videos**
+If possible, attach a screen recording with sensitive and PII information blurred out.

 **Additional context**
-Add any other context about the problem here.
+Add any other context about the problem here. e.g. browser Dev  Tools output